-- Insert The Ash Dump mechanism with gasket from underneath the firebox bottom up into the open hole and over the two bolts hanging down. - The release handle should be facing forward and on the left side, inserted in the slot located in the Pedestal or Leg adapter. - 4.
+- Insert The Ash Dump mechanism with gasket from underneath the firebox bottom up into the open hole and over the two bolts hanging down. - The release handle should be facing forward and on the left. - 4.
 Re-attach the nuts onto the cairrage bolts.
 And tighten to gently compress the gasket.